-At its most basic, this principle simply means that people can see things from different perspectives, and that often no one way of seeing something is the “right” or only way.
+At its most basic, taking an integral approach simply means that people can see things from different perspectives, and that often no one way of seeing something is the “right” or only way.

 As just one example, if we look at the issue of laws concerning guns, it's easy to find at least two different viewpoints:

 - We can view the issue from the perspective of a possible infringement of civil liberties;

 - We can look at it from the viewpoint of minimizing harm to innocent people.

 To take an integral approach is to admit that neither of these perspectives is right or wrong, but that instead they are different, but both valid, ways of looking at the same situation.